Manaslu Circuit Trek is one of the most adventurous trips in Nepal. This is a less-crowded trek with boundless adventures.

 When it comes to scenic beauty, the 8th highest mountain of the world, Mt.
 Manaslu, also known as Kutang (8163 m) is captivating.

-Tea Houses at Dharamshala is a great place you will stop by for varieties of teas.
+Tea houses at Dharamshala is a great place you will stop by for varieties of teas.
 There are plenty of teahouses there at Dharamshala and also lots of places you can stop for foods.

 They are close to Larke Phedi & Samdo village.
 Along with this, you can also discover the Tsum Valley.
 It is also considered as the hidden valley.
 The people there follow the traditional ways and methods of living.